 Article 3.
 Accreditation

 3.1.
-As from the execution of this Agreement and following the receipt by the Registry Operator of the Minimum Deposit Amount, the Registrar may refer to itself as an “Accredited Registrar” of the Registry Operator in connection with the offering and rendering of the Domain Name Registration Services for the TLD(s) referred to in Annex 1 to this Agreement.
+As from the execution of this Agreement and following the receipt by the Registry Operator of the Deposit Amount, the Registrar may refer to itself as an “Accredited Registrar” of the Registry Operator in connection with the offering and rendering of the Domain Name Registration Services for the TLD(s) referred to in Annex 1 to this Agreement.

-Registry Operator may, however, waive the requirement of making the Minimum Deposit Amount available to Registry Operator at its sole discretion in as far and to the extent Registrar has entered into another “Registry-Registrar Agreement” or similar arrangement with Registry Operator by way of which Registrar is already under a similar obligation.
-Any such waiver provided by Registry Operator shall be in writing and may be subject to conditions.
+Registry Operator may waive the requirement of making the Deposit Amount available to Registry Operator as far as and to the extent Registrar has entered into a “Registry-Registrar Agreement” for the .be TLD with Registry Operator and by way of which Registrar is already under a similar obligation.

 Parties expressly agree and accept that this Agreement does not imply, modify, change or replace any terms of any agreement they may have already entered into in relation to the .be country-code top-level domain.
 Parties therefore expressly agree that the terms of this Agreement do not constitute or define any relationship between them in relation to the .be country-code top-level domain.
-Parties agree, however, that any funds Registry Operator is holding on behalf of Registrar under any accreditation provided for the .be country-code top-level domain may be used by Registry Operator in connection with this Agreement in lieu of Registrar being bound by the requirement set out in the first paragraph of this Article 3.1.

 3.2.
 At some point after the execution of this Agreement, the Registrar shall be provided with the opportunity to perform a number of technical tests, details whereof shall be provided to the Registrar at least five (5) days before such tests take place.